Deep Learning Based 3D Point Cloud Regression for Estimating Forest Biomass: Methods

 To adapt the architecture for regression, we adopted the classification PointNet architecture up to the global feature aggregation.
 We then replaced the subsequent two hidden fully-connected layers (output dimensionalities: 512-256) with three fully-connected layers (output dimensionalities: 512-256-128) and considered a final linear output layer.

-\subsection{KPConv}
+\subsubsection{KPConv}

-The \emph{kernel point convolution}~\cite{Thomas2019} extends standard discrete convolution to the domain of point clouds.
+The {kernel point convolution}~\citep{Thomas2019} extends standard discrete convolution to the domain of point clouds.
 Kernel point convolutions consider, for a given input point $\vec{x} \in \Reals^\dimpoints$, a local neighborhood along with points called kernel points that are used to define a convolution operator.
-More precisely, the convolution of $\pointcloud_\featurecloud$ by a kernel~$\kernel$ at a point $\vec{x} \in \Reals^\dimpoints$ is defined via
+More precisely, $\pointcloud_\featurecloud$ is convolved by a kernel~$\kernel$ at a point $\vec{x} \in \Reals^\dimpoints$ is defined via

 Here $\mathcal{N}_{\vec{x}} = \{(\vec{x}_i,\vec{f}_i) \in \pointfeaturecloud \mid \norm{\vec{x}_i - \vec{x}} \leq r\}$, where $r\in \Reals^+$ is a hyper-parameter defining the domain $\mathcal{B}_r^\dimpoints=\{\vec{y} \in \Reals^\dimpoints \mid \norm{\vec{y}} \leq r\}$ of the kernel $\kernel$.
 The kernel $\kernel$ is based on a set $\{\widetilde{\vec{x}}_1,\ldots,\widetilde{\vec{x}}_\numkernelpoints \} \subset \mathcal{B}_r^\dimpoints$ of $\numkernelpoints$ {kernel points}, where each kernel point $\widetilde{\vec{x}}_k$ has an associated weight matrix $\weightmatrix_k \in \Reals^{\dimfeaturesin \times \dimfeaturesnew}$, which maps a feature vector $\vec{f} \in \Reals^\dimfeaturesin$ to a new feature vector $\vec{f}' \in \Reals^\dimfeaturesnew$ (for the first such convolution layer, we have $\dimfeaturesin = \dimfeatures$).
 One option for the kernel $g:\mathcal{B}_r^\dimpoints \rightarrow \Reals^{\dimfeaturesin \times \dimfeaturesnew}$ is